Q Lazzarus

-Life and career
+Early life

-Diane Luckey was born on December 12, 1960, in Neptune Township, New Jersey, the youngest of seven children.
+Diane Luckey, who was of African American heritage, was born on December 12, 1960, in Neptune Township, New Jersey, the youngest of seven children.
 While attending the Mount Pisgah Baptist Church in Neptune as a child, she sang in the Mount Pisgah Youth Choir.
 She graduated from Neptune High School and, inspired by a production of Bubbling Brown Sugar on Broadway, moved to New York City at age 18 to pursue a music career.

+Early career
-She soon started working as a backup singer and jingle writer at Sigma Sound Studios.

-In the 1980s, while making music as part of her band Q Lazzarus and the Resurrection, Q Lazzarus was working as a taxi driver in New York City to make a living.
-The band consisted of Q Lazzarus, songwriter William Garvey, backup singer Gloriana Galicia, Janice Bernstein, and Mark Barrett.
-According to Galicia, by 1985, Q Lazzarus was working in Chelsea as a live-in housekeeper and au pair for an English businessman named Swan, and the band would record vocal harmonies on cassette at Swan's house; Q Lazzarus also had a number of other day jobs at the time.
+After moving to New York in the late '70s, Luckey soon started working as a backup singer and jingle writer at Sigma Sound Studios.
+In the 1980s, Luckey worked as a taxi driver in New York City to make a living.
+During this time, she adopted the stage name Q Lazzarus and began making music with her band, Q Lazzarus and the Resurrection.
+The name 'Q' comes from the Alutiiq word Quiana, which means thank you, and 'Lazzarus' comes from the Bible, whom Jesus raised from the dead.
+The band consisted of Lazzarus, songwriter William Garvey, and backup singers Gloriana Galicia and Janice Bernstein.
+According to Galicia, by 1985, Lazzarus was working in Chelsea as a live-in housekeeper and au pair for an English businessman named Swan, and the band would record vocal harmonies on cassette at Swan's house; Lazzarus also had a number of other day jobs at the time.

-Q Lazzarus was repeatedly turned away by record companies, who insisted they could not market her because of her dreadlocks.
-After picking up filmmaker Jonathan Demme in her taxi during a blizzard and asking him if he was in the music business, Q Lazzarus played him her demo tape, to which he replied, "Oh my God, what is this and who are you?"
+Lazzarus was repeatedly turned away by record companies, who insisted they could not market her because of her image.
+After picking up filmmaker Jonathan Demme in her taxi during a blizzard and asking him if he was in the music business, she played him her demo tape, to which he replied, "What is this and who are you?"
 Her song "Candle Goes Away" was then included in Demme's 1986 film Something Wild.
-In the late 1980s, she moved to London to form an Aerosmith-style rock band and stayed there for five years.

-In 1988, Q Lazzarus's signature song, "Goodbye Horses", written and produced by Garvey, was released.
-That same year, the song was included in Demme's film Married to the Mob.
+In 1987, Lazzarus and her good friend William Garvey recorded the song "Goodbye Horses" in his East Village apartment.
+The following year, thanks to Q's fateful meeting with Demme, the song was included in Demme's film Married to the Mob.
 It later became a cult hit following its inclusion in a scene from Demme's 1991 film The Silence of the Lambs featuring the film's antagonist, serial killer Buffalo Bill.
-Q Lazzarus then appeared in Demme's next film, 1993's Philadelphia, in which she performed a cover of the Talking Heads song "Heaven".